-PRELIMINARY PROSPECTUS
+PROSPECTUS

-Up to 10,588,235 Class A Units consisting of Common Stock and Warrants and 3,000 Class B Units consisting of Series A Convertible Preferred Stock and Warrants
+17,142,858 Class A Units consisting of Common Stock and Warrants and 3,000 Class B Units consisting of Series A Convertible Preferred Stock and Warrants(1)

-(3,529,412 shares of Common Stock underlying the Series A Convertible Preferred Stock) (14,117,647 shares of Common Stock underlying the Warrants included in the Class A and Class B Units)
+(3,529,412 shares of Common Stock underlying the Series A Convertible Preferred Stock) (17,142,858 shares of Common Stock underlying the Warrants included in the Class A and Class B Units)

-We are offering up to 10,588,235 Class A Units (consisting of one share of our common stock and a warrant to purchase one share of our common stock at an exercise price per full share of common stock equal to 100% of the public offering price of the Class A Units (each, a "Warrant")).
+We are offering 17,142,858 Class A Units (consisting of one share of our common stock and a warrant to purchase one share of our common stock at an exercise price per full share of common stock equal to \$0.80 (each, a "Warrant")).
 Each Warrant will be immediately exercisable and will expire five years from the date on which such Warrants become exercisable.
 The shares of common stock and Warrants that form part of a Class A Unit are immediately separable and will be issued separately in this offering.

 We are also offering to those purchasers, if any, whose purchase of Class A Units in this offering would otherwise result in the purchaser, together with its affiliates and certain related parties, beneficially owning more than 4.99% of our outstanding common stock immediately following the consummation of this offering, the opportunity, in lieu of purchasing Class A Units, to purchase 3,000 Class B Units.
 Each Class B Unit will consist of one share of our Series A convertible preferred stock, with a stated value of \$1,000 per share and convertible into shares of our common stock at the public offering price of the Class A Units, together with the equivalent number of Warrants as would have been issued to such purchaser if they had purchased Class A Units based on the public offering price.
 The shares of Series A convertible preferred stock do not generally have any voting rights but are convertible into shares of common stock.
+The placement agent has informed us that it has not received any indications of interest for Class B Units, thus we do not expect to confirm any sales of such Class B Units.
 The shares of Series A convertible preferred stock and Warrants are immediately separable and will be issued separately in this offering.
 We are also offering the shares of common stock that are issuable from time to time upon conversion of the Series A convertible preferred stock and upon the exercise of the Warrants being offered by this prospectus.